Toni Preckwinkle: 2019 Chicago mayoral candidacy

 On September 20, 2018, Preckwinkle announced her candidacy for mayor of Chicago in the 2019 election to replace Rahm Emanuel, who had recently announced his decision to not seek reelection.

 Preckwinkle launched a number of challenges to the petitions of several candidates.
 She received criticism from other candidates for choosing to challenge candidates that were female and people of color.
-She launched five challenges against candidates that were women.
+She launched five challenges against candidates who were women.

 Preckwinkle was recognized by the public as being connected to alderman Edward M. Burke.
 This proved problematic for her candidacy following Burke's January 2019 indictment for corruption by the FBI.
 Burke had allegedly pressured fast-food executive Shoukat Dhanani to make an illegal $10,000 donation to Preckwinkle's campaign.
 Preckwinkle ultimately returned over $100,000 that had been raised for her campaign committee by Burke.
 She also called for Burke to resign from the city council.
 Despite denials by Preckwinkle of allegations that she had hired Burke's son as a six-figure county employee as part of a quid pro quo, Preckwinkle was proven to have previously met with Burke just prior hiring his son.

 Ahead of the first round, Chicago magazine predicted that many progressive voters, expecting Bill Daley to advance to runoff and wanting a strong progressive opponent to him, might tactically vote for Preckwinkle, even those progressive voters that might also like candidates Lori Lightfoot and Amara Enyia.

 Preckwinkle placed second in the primary election, narrowly behind Lightfoot and narrowly ahead of third-place finisher Daley.
 Because no candidate reached the necessary 50% of the vote needed to win the election outright, Preckwinkle and Lori Lightfoot advanced to a runoff election.
 In the runoff, both the Chicago Sun-Times and the Chicago Tribune endorsed Lightfoot.
 Several former candidates, including Mendoza, Chico, Paul Vallas, and fourth-place finisher Willie Wilson also endorsed Lightfoot in the runoff.
 In an additional blow to Preckwinkle, Chuy García, who had been previously an ally of Preckwinkle's and floor leader for her on the Cook County County Board of Commissioners, endorsed Lightfoot.
 Preckwinkle herself had declined to endorse García's own candidacy in the runoff of the previous 2015 Chicago Mayoral election.
 Lightfoot held a substantial lead over Preckwinkle in polls conducted during the runoff campaign.

 In the runoff, Preckwinkle highlighted her depth of government experience and sought to emphasize a contrast with Lightfoot's lack of experience in elected office.

 Lightfoot won the April 2, 2019, runoff election with more than 73% of the vote.
 Lightfoot won every ward of the city.
 Preckwinkle had only managed to beat Lightfoot in a mere 20 of the city's 2,069 voting precincts, carrying less than 1% of the city's precincts.
 At the request of Rev. Jesse Jackson, both Preckwinkle and Lightfoot held a unity press conference at the Rainbow/PUSH headquarters on April 3, 2019, pledging to work together and not to get in the way of each other's political careers.